 Dental emergencies can be split into two main groups.

 Visible damage to teeth – teeth can be chipped, cracked or knocked out, crowns can fall out and fillings can be lost.
-It can happen while you are playing sport, in a trip or fall or by biting down on something hard such as a nut or something sticky such as a toffee.
+It can happen while you are playing a sport, on a trip or fall or by biting down on something hard such as a nut or something sticky such as toffee.

-Pain – dental pain may be caused by an infection in the tooth or gum or by a cavity or decay exposing the sensitive dentine of the tooth.
+Pain – dental pain may be caused by an infection in the tooth or gum or by a cavity or decay exposing the sensitive dentin of the tooth.

 How do I treat a toothache?

-If you are suffering with a toothache, rinse your mouth out with warm water.
+If you are suffering from a toothache, rinse your mouth out with warm water.
 Using interdental cleaning aids, clean between your teeth to remove any trapped food.
-A cold compress placed on the cheek at the side of the toothache can help to reduce the pain as can over the counter pain killers.
+A cold compress placed on the cheek at the side of the toothache can help to reduce the pain as an over the counter pain killer.

 What do I do if I knock a tooth out?